Leonidas-from-XIV/node-xml2js/README.md

     attribute object.
 This option is ignored if `ignoreAttrs` is `true`.
   * `mergeAttrsArray` (default: `true`): Ignored if `mergeAttrs` is `false`.
-    While merging attributes as properties of the parent (`mergeAttrs` is `true`), the value for an attribute is the raw value rather than an array.
+    While merging attributes as properties of the parent (`mergeAttrs` is `true`), when `mergeAttrsArray` is `false`, the value for an attribute is the raw value rather than an array.
   * `validator` (default `null`): You can specify a callable that validates the resulting structure somehow, however you want.
 See unit tests for an example.